rdavidgonzaleza/rdavidgonzaleza/README.md

 I gained valuable experience as a Data Scientist at OlimpIA, where I built interactive dashboards using Power BI and developed a time series prediction model with ARIMA, working exclusively in Python.

-At the moment, I’m working as a mobile developer at Ples, building exciting projects using Flutter.
-In the near future, I’m looking forward to exploring Kotlin Multiplatform and continuing to grow as a developer across different technologies.
+At the moment, I’m working as a freelancer developer, building exciting projects using Flutter, Spring and Angular.
+In the near future, I’m looking forward to exploring Kotlin, Swift or Kotlin Multiplatform and continuing to grow as a developer across different technologies.

 * 🌍  I'm based in Cartagena, Colombia
 * ✉️  You can contact me at [rdavidgonzaleza@outlook.com](mailto:rdavidgonzaleza@outlook.com)